 That means that there will probably be some hard-wired aspects to any fire alarm system, even if it’s called a wireless system.

-All fire alarm systems require two stand-alone power sources.
+All fire alarm system require two stand-alone power sources.
 As its primary source, the fire alarm control panel has utility power, and as backup power to the primary source, it uses batteries.
 In a fire alarm system, any wireless device does not have utility power.
 As its primary source, it uses a battery and as its backup power source, it uses a second battery.

 Because the batteries are the sole source of power In the wireless devices, most manufacturers require the batteries to be replaced every couple of years.
 If there are 10 smoke detectors, that’s 20 batteries.
 If there are 100 smoke detectors and modules, that’s 200 batteries.

 Besides the cost of the batteries every couple of years, the time needed to replace the batteries is a regular maintenance cost to operating the fire alarm system.
 In small systems, replacing batteries in a wireless fire alarm system isn’t much of a cost.
 However, as the system gets bigger, like fire alarm systems with hundreds to thousands of wireless devices, the regular maintenance cost to replace the batteries is something that needs to be considered.

 Radio waves are tricky.
 Getting a radio signal from a wireless device may not be much of a problem in a wooden structure, but in an all metal building, a radio signal from a wireless detector may not get anywhere.
 Most buildings have concrete reinforcement, metal studs, and electrical wiring.
 All of these affect the radio signals.

 Before installing a wireless fire alarm system, a complete site evaluation is needed to show where problems are going to occur.